 - Alternative Classroom Placement (1 period)

 - Bus Suspension (Short Term)

 - Classroom Reassignment

 - Extended Detention

 - Financial Restitution

-- In-School Suspension
+- In-School Suspension (1-3 days)

-- Lunch Detention

 - Mentoring

 - Out-of-School Suspension (1-3 Days)

 - Report to Law Enforcement

 - Restorative Practice

 - Reverse Suspension

 - Safety Plan

 - Suspension Pending Parent/Guardian Conference (up to 3 days)

 - Suspension/Revocation of Network/ Internet Access

-Good faith attempt must be made immediately to contact parent(s)/guardian(s).
+- Good faith attempt must be made immediately to contact parent(s)/guardian(s).
 If the behavior is related to gangs, weapons, retaliation or hate crimes, then next level corrective strategies may be necessary.
-Report to law enforcement any criminal conduct.
+Report to law enforcement any criminal conduct. - When a behavior(s) exhibited by a student amplifies a potential medical risk for students or staff, the behavior(s) in question may be disciplined at a higher level in consultation with Leading & Learning (L&L). - All corrective strategies listed above may not be available at all schools.